jwnigel/permaculture/README.md

 ## I've divided this project into two parts:
 ### Part 1 - Scraping and cleaning :ledger: :pencil2:
-I scraped data from pfaf.org and extracted about 20 characteristics for each plant
+I scraped data from **www.pfaf.org** and extracted about 20 characteristics for each plant

 Characteristics include height, width, growth rate, leaf and flower dates, soil and pH preferences, etc.

 The input is all_plants.txt, which is passed to main.py, and saves a .csv file

 You can fork a copy and modifify the .txt file to include the plants you wish to include

+**The plants.csv file here is not complete.
+You need to edit the all_plants.txt with the plants you wish to include and run the script.**

 ### Part 2 - UI permaculture design application :art: :paintbrush:
 In progress...
 I want to use the plant database to create an interactive design application